mcroteau/Exodus/README.md

  Thou shall dote

- Thou shall foster & protect innocence //Look under couch, its somewhere... enter in Last Man on Earth its still there.
+ Thou shall foster & protect innocence //Look under couch, its somewhere...

  Do unto others //Have no fear, nothing bad will happen to you